xt0rted/Raygun.Owin/README.md

 #### Handling Requests

-To log unhandled requests you will need to register the `RaygunUnhandledRequestMiddleware` as the last piece of middleware.
-Since requests will pass through you may alternatively choose to register this earlier in the pipeline such as before a catch all error page.
+To log unhandled requests you will need to register the `RaygunUnhandledRequestMiddleware` before the middleware you would like to log unhandled requests for.
+Since requests will pass through you may also choose to register a catch all error page.
 You may also exclude this altogether and log the unhandled requests from inside your application or another piece of middleware.

 ### Example